-Many diseases and conditions can originate in the bladder.
-"The most common bladder problems I see in my practice in women are frequent urges to urinate and leakage of urine," said S. Adam Ramin, urologic surgeon and founder of Urology Cancer Specialists in Los Angeles, California.
-Leakage and frequent urges often are caused by the decreased capacity of the bladder and overactivity of the bladder.
-An overactive bladder can be caused by a wide range of conditions, including constipation and excess caffeine in the system, according to the Mayo Clinic.
+The most common bladder problems in women are frequent urges to urinate and leakage of urine, said Adam Ramin, a urologic surgeon and founder of Urology Cancer Specialists in California.
+Leakage and frequent urges are often caused by the decreased capacity of the bladder and overactivity of the bladder.
+An overactive bladder can be caused by a wide range of conditions, including pelvic muscle weakness and stroke, according to the Urology Care Foundation.
 Leakage of urine, or incontinence, can also be caused by bladder spasms or stress.
 A bladder sling is sometimes used to treat stress urinary incontinence.

-"The most common bladder problems in men are frequent urination at nights and incomplete bladder emptying.
-This is usually due to an enlarged prostate causing obstruction of bladder emptying," Ramin told Live Science.
+"The most common bladder problems in men are frequent urination at night and incomplete bladder emptying,” Ramin told Live Science.
+“This is usually due to an enlarged prostate causing obstruction of bladder emptying.”

 Promoting good bladder health

 Sometimes, there is no choice but to hold urine, but it may not be good for the bladder.
 "Holding your urine for a short period of time, usually up to one hour, is typically okay," Ramin said.
 "However, protracted and repeated holding of urine may cause over-expansion of bladder capacity, transmission of excess pressure into the kidneys, and the inability to completely empty the bladder.
 These problems in turn may lead to UTI [urinary tract infection], cystitis and deterioration of kidney function."